AlterMannomann/otap/otap_ddl/packages/otap_test.md

 *Return* A positive integer as result.
 0 = success, all tests passed.
 1 = at least one test failed.
 2 = at least one test undefined.

 *Exception* -20099 Internal error, invalid OTAP_SESSION object.

+Examples:

+    -- example using finish code in scripts
+    COLUMN EXIT_CODE NEW_VAL EXIT_CODE
+    SELECT otap.otap_test.finish_test_with_exit_code AS EXIT_CODE FROM dual;
+    EXIT &EXIT_CODE
+    -- example using finish code in functions
+    CREATE OR REPLACE test_my_testing
+      RETURN NUMBER
+    IS
+      l_return NUMBER
+    BEGIN
+      -- do init and some tests
+      l_return := otap.otap_test.finish_test_with_exit_code;
+      -- persist report id or reports to wherever needed RETURN l_return;
+    END IF;

 ## FUNCTION otap_test.has_table
 Tests if a table exists or not and outputs the test result.
 Wrapper for otap_api.has_table.
 Writes and adds the test result for the current active test session.